bhgomes/biglittle/README.md

 # Big-Little Matching

-This Rust crate implements a matching algorithm for a two-colored ranking graph.
+This Rust crate implements a matching algorithm for a two-party ranking system.
 This crate also comes with an executable which can read it's input from CSV files.

 ## How to Use